Hardik174/Springboard_Internship_AI_Audiobook_Generator/README.md

 🚀 Features

 ✔ Automatic text extraction from book files
-✔ Chunk-wise processing to handle large documents
+✔ Chunk-wise processing for large documents
 ✔ Context-aware narration enrichment using AI
-✔ Strict meaning preservation — no summarization or hallucination ✔ Natural audiobook-style narration
+✔ No summarization or hallucination — meaning is preserved ✔ Natural audiobook-style narration
-✔ High-quality AI TTS synthesis
+✔ High-quality AI speech synthesis
-✔ Supports long-form content across domains
+✔ Modular design — easy to extend and customize
-✔ Modular & extendable pipeline
+✔ Works across any content domain

 🧠 How It Works